Transition - New Parents

 YEAR 7 GROUPINGS

 Year 7 students are divided into eight tutor groups (DUAMELYN).
 Assessment data received from primary schools is used to help place the students in their new form class.
-Mrs Parry also consults with the relevant primary schools concerning pupils’ social groups.
-There are up to 3 bilingual groups in each year, and our Welsh Department advises Mrs Parry about who should be placed in these groups.
+Mrs Parry and Mrs Whelan also consult with the relevant primary schools concerning pupils’ social groups.
+There are up to 3 bilingual groups in each year, and our Welsh Department advises Mrs Parry and Mrs Whelan about who should be placed in these groups.
 Essentially, the pupils are put into form groups most suited to their needs.
 We’ve found that Year 7 pupils enjoy moving to Friars because of the number of new friends they make with pupils from different primary schools in their tutor group.

 GETTING READY FOR SECONDARY SCHOOL